 - Terminator 2: 3-D: Guests join forces with the Terminator for a futuristic combination of live action, special effects, and 3-D film.

 - The Simpsons Ride: The attraction based on the animated television show "The Simpsons" gives passengers a wild ride through a carnival-like midway—Krustyland.

 Universal's Islands of Adventure

 Open since 1999, Islands of Adventure is home to some of the most thrilling rides and attractions ever made.
 Set among the exotic coastlines of the oceans of the world, this adventure begins at the Port of Entry and continues through multiple themed islands.
-As of August 2017, some of Universal's Islands of Adventure attractions include the following.
+Some of Universal's Islands of Adventure attractions include the following.

 Continue to 4 of 11 below.